US Yakima Chief

 There are hints of citrus with lemon, orange and grapefruit notes as well as subtle hints of peach, apricot and floral aromas.
 It is these aromas that make this hop so loved and many brewers want to explore these flavours and create an exceptional, complex beer with them.

-In 1990, a small hop bine was found growing alongside Liberty hops in a farm in Washington, in north west America.
+In 1990, a small hop bine was found growing alongside Liberty hops on a farm in Washington, northwest America.
 The plant looked a little different; it had some slightly yellowish cast to the bine and smaller leaves.
 When this bine produced cones that were smaller than Liberty hops and were bright yellow when pulled apart, the farm was intrigued.

 The hops also had a strong and beautiful citrus aroma: the farm knew that nature was on to something, so they began investigating.
 Finally, in 2003, Amarillo was born and patented.